Terms and Conditions

 (a) will comply with all UK and foreign laws and regulations which apply to your use of the site wherever you are physically located;

-(b) will not provide any false information to us or on the site, including but not limited to your name, age, location, email address, charitable organisation or companies details, or other information requested.
+(b) will not provide any false information to us or on the site, including but not limited to your name, age, location, email address, charitable organisation or business details, or other information requested.
 If we believe you have provided false information, we reserve the right to terminate your account;

 (c) will be solely responsible for your interactions with other users of the site.
 We reserve the right, but have no obligation, to monitor any dispute between you and another user;